aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 ![Jump Host for Arista Test Drive](step3.jpg)

-Type 6 and enter.
-Wait until the script has finished running.
-This script configured Leaf and Spine switches for the lab except Leaf 3 that you will need to configure
+- Type 6 and enter
+- Wait until the script has finished running

+This script configures Leaf and Spine switches for the lab (except Leaf3 that you will need to configure).

 ![Launch EVPN Type 5 Lab (l3evpn)](step4.jpg)

-Once the script has configured all the devices, you will see as above the following line:
+Once the script has configured all the devices, you will see the following line:
 Lab Setup Completed.
 Please press Enter to continue...

 ![Setup Completed (l3evpn)](step5.jpg)